Susta Rural Municipality

 Susta (सुस्ता) is a rural municipality located in Parasi District of Lumbini Province of Nepal.

-The total area of the rural municipality is 91.24 sqkm and the total population of the rural municipality as of 2011 Nepal census is 35,890 individuals.
-The rural municipality is divided into total 5 wards.
+The total area of the rural municipality is 91.24 sqkm and the total population at the 2011 Nepal census was 35,890 individuals.
+The rural municipality is divided into 5 wards.

 The rural municipality was established on 10 March 2017, fulfilling the requirement of the new constitution of Nepal in 2015, all old municipalities and villages (which were more than 3900 in number) were restructured into 753 new units, thus this RM came into existence.

 Kudiya, a portion of Tribenisusta, a big portion of Rupauliya, Narsahi and Pakalihawa Village development committees were incorporated to form this new rural municipality.
 The headquarters of the municipality is situated at Kudiya.

 Background

 The rural municipality was established on 10 March 2017 as named Tribenisusta and it was part of Gandaki Province under Nawalpur District. the area of this municipality was 112.17 km2 and it had population of 43,797 individuals.
 Soon, the decision was taken to keep it in Lumbini Province under Parasi District but a big portion of Tribenisusta excluded from it and merged to Binayi Tribeni rural municipality of Gandaki Province.